Updated October 16, 2022

 The Day Before: Make Dough & Brown Butter

-- In a glass measuring cup or bowl, add the warm whole milk (between 100ª F – 110ªF), honey, and instant yeast and whisk to combine.
+- Bloom the yeast.
+In a glass measuring cup or bowl, add the warm whole milk (between 100ª F – 110ªF), honey, and instant yeast and whisk to combine.
 Let the mixture stand for 10 minutes until foamy.
 If it doesn’t foam, your yeast may have died, so start over with fresh yeast!
 When the mixture is foamy, add the eggs (room temp) and whisk to combine.

-- Make the Dough In the bowl of a stand mixer with the paddle attachment, add flour and salt.
+- Mix the Dough.
+In the bowl of a stand mixer with the paddle attachment, add flour and salt.
 With the mixer on low speed, pour the wet ingredients into the flour to combine.
 Then add the room temp butter one piece at a time.
 When the butter is all in, increase the speed to medium, and beat for about 1 minute until the butter is fully incorporated and the dough is stringy and very sticky.
 Use a spatula to spoon the sticky dough into a large greased bowl.
 Cover bowl with plastic wrap and allow the dough to rest and rise for 30 minutes.

-- After 30 minutes, apply the first fold by placing your fingers under one edge of the proofed dough, pulling the dough up, and folding it back over itself.
+- Apply folds.
+After 30 minutes, apply the first fold by placing your fingers under one edge of the proofed dough, pulling the dough up, and folding it back over itself.
 Repeat this motion around the entire perimeter of the dough, turning the bowl as you go, until it’s completely folded over itself, about 6 times.
 Cover the bowl and rise for another 30 minutes.
 Repeat this folding step 3 more times, waiting 30 minutes in between each fold, for a total of 2 hours and 4 folds.
 Cover the bowl tightly and refrigerate overnight or up to 72 hours.

 The Day Of: Roll Dough & Bake

-- On a floured work surface, knead the cold dough about 10 times to wake up the yeast.
+- Shape the rolls.
+On a floured work surface, knead the cold dough about 10 times to wake up the yeast.
 Roll out the dough into a 14-inch by 16-inch wide rectangle, and brush the melted butter on the surface.
 Sprinkle cinnamon mixture evenly over the top, and press it in lightly with your hands to adhere to the butter.
 Starting with the long side closest to you, roll the dough into a tight log.
 Keep the roll seam side down.
 Use a knife to create light indentations on the roll to create 12 equal pieces.
 Cut the rolls and place into the greased pan.
 Cover loosely with plastic wrap and let the rolls rise one last time in a warm spot until doubled in size, 1 to 1 1/2 hours.
 While the rolls are proofing, make the icing.

-- Make Icing In the bowl of a stand mixer with paddle attachment, add the solidified browned butter you made the night before and room temp cream cheese.
+- Make Icing.
+In the bowl of a stand mixer with paddle attachment, add the solidified browned butter you made the night before and room temp cream cheese.
 Beat until combined.
 Add powdered sugar, vanilla, and milk.
 Mix until just combined; we don’t need it whipped.
 Add more powdered sugar or milk as needed for desired consistency.
-This icing is more like frosting, so the consistency will resemble a buttercream.
+This icing is more like frosting, so the consistency will resemble buttercream.
 Set aside.
 Preheat oven to 350º F (180º C).

-- Bake Remove plastic wrap, and bake rolls for 27-32 minutes, rotating the pan halfway through until golden brown on top.
+- Bake.
+Remove plastic wrap, and bake rolls for 27-32 minutes, rotating the pan halfway through until golden brown on top.
 When the rolls are done and still warm, spread a thin layer of icing (about 1/3 of your mixture) on the rolls.
-This keeps them soft and prevents the crust from developing any more.
+This keeps them soft and prevents the crust from developing anymore.
 Cool the rolls for at least another 15 minutes or until cooled completely, and spread on the rest of the icing.
 Enjoy!

-Keywords: cinnamon, desserts, dough, holidays, thanksgiving
+Keywords: cinnamon rolls, desserts, dough, holidays, thanksgiving, fall baking recipes

 - Why do we knead cold dough?
 With enriched doughs, the butter and milk can sometimes inhibit the yeast’s growth.
 So, giving the dough a quick knead after it’s been in the fridge overnight helps waken the yeast and gives it a jump start.